-- i.
+- viii.
 After the Student Conduct Administrator provides the Parties with the information described above, the Student Conduct Administrator shall promptly meet with the Complainant and Respondent separately to discuss the following: - 1.
 The allegations in the Complaint, including the Party's version of events, the nature and location of evidence, and the identity of witnesses; - 2.
 Supportive Measures; and - 3.
-The Party's interest in resolving the matter through informal resolution, unless the Student Conduct Administrator determines that informal resolution would be inappropriate under the circumstances. - ii.
-A Party and his or her advisor are not permitted to attend interviews other than his or her own interview. - iii.
+The Party's interest in resolving the matter through informal resolution, unless the Student Conduct Administrator determines that informal resolution would be inappropriate under the circumstances. - ix.
+A Party and his or her advisor are not permitted to attend interviews other than his or her own interview.

+- x.
 In addition to meeting with the Parties, the Student Conduct Administrator shall take other investigatory steps, as necessary.
 Such steps may include: - 1.
-Interviewing witnesses (including expert witnesses, if any) and summarizing such interviews in writing: - 2.
+Interviewing witnesses (including expert witnesses, if any) and summarizing such interviews in writing; - 2.
 Visiting, inspecting, and taking photographs of relevant sites; - 3.
 Collecting and preserving relevant evidence (potentially in coordination with law-enforcement agencies); and - 4.
-Obtaining any relevant medical records, provided that the subject of the records has voluntarily authorized the release of the records in writing. - iv.
-The investigation shall ordinarily be completed within 30 calendar days after the Complaint is filed or as soon as practicable thereafter. - e Investigation by Law Enforcement: Nothing in this Code should be construed as restricting the ability of campus law enforcement to investigate a possible criminal violation.
+Obtaining any relevant medical records, provided that the subject of the records has voluntarily authorized the release of the records in writing. - xi.
+The investigation shall ordinarily be completed within 30 calendar days after the Complaint is filed or as soon as practicable thereafter. - c Investigation by Law Enforcement: Nothing in this Code should be construed as restricting the ability of campus law enforcement to investigate a possible criminal violation.
 If a law enforcement investigation has been initiated, the College will take reasonable measures to avoid undue interference with the law enforcement investigation.
 In most cases, the College's investigation will not be halted due to the fact that a parallel law-enforcement investigation has commenced. - 2.
-Additional procedures in cases involving allegations that could result in a sanction of expulsion or suspension from the College. - a.
-Administrative File - i.
+Additional procedures in cases involving allegations that could result in a sanction of expulsion or suspension from the College. - a Administrative File - i.
 At the conclusion of the investigation and at least 7 business days before the Hearing, the Student Conduct Administrator shall remind the Parties of their right to review the Administrative File to the extent allowed by law. - ii.
-The Parties shall have an opportunity to respond to the evidence contained in the Administrative File at a live Hearing. - b.
-Hearing Officer or Hearing Panel - i.
-At least 3 business days before the Hearing date, the Student Conduct Administrator shall select a
+The Parties shall have an opportunity to respond to the evidence contained in the Administrative File at a live Hearing.

+Hearing Officer or Hearing Panel